Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

         **> 1 element**
         1. Raise an exception
-2. Reach the end of for the loop without going though step 1.ii.**1 element**.a so raise an exception of _value_ not found
+2. Reach the end of the for loop without going through step 1.ii.**1 element**.a so raise an exception of _value_ not found

 ## `generate_combinations_dict`